-Social media is at the forefront of the Texas Lottery's efforts to reach and communicate with new and existing adult consumers.
-The Texas Lottery currently communicates with more than 280,000 followers about its products and events across a variety of social media platforms, including Facebook, Twitter, Instagram, LinkedIn and YouTube.
+Social media is at the forefront of the Texas Lottery Commission's efforts to reach and communicate with new and existing adult consumers.
+The Texas Lottery currently communicates with more than 318,000 followers about its products and events across a variety of social media platforms, including Facebook, X, Instagram, LinkedIn and YouTube.
+The Texas Lottery's media relations and advertising departments continue an agile approach of producing digital content in-house, which has resulted in an increase of high-quality and cost-friendly content being distributed on social media to support various product initiatives throughout the year.
 In 2018, the Texas Lottery also began posting lottery drawings to its YouTube channel, expanding the cost-effective ways in which the agency distributes its official lottery drawing programs.
 All content is monitored, and prompt responses are provided by the agency.
 Additionally, the agency uses social media as a tool to share the PLAY RESPONSIBLY message.